seblemaguer/metal-archives.el/README.md

   - the variable `metal-archives-shopping-list-root-node` which defines the title of the root node containing the shopping list;
   - the function `metal-archives-shopping-list-update` which updates the shopping list using a database (stored in `metal-archives-shopping-list-release-to-flush`) previously populated.

-The variable `metal-archives-shopping-list-release-to-flush` is a list of releases as defined in the structure `metal-archives-entry` from metal-archives.el
+The variable `metal-archives-shopping-list-release-to-flush` is a list of releases as defined in the structure `metal-archives-entry` from [metal-archives.el](metal-archives.el).

+For perfomance constrained, it is advises to select a dedicated shopping list target file as the whole file is currently parsed.

 Finally, to simplify the population of the shopping list, a hook as been defined and can be set to the `metal-archives-favorite-handle`.
 This hook is named `metal-archives-shopping-list-add-release-and-alert`